Learn more about the pros and cons of investing in EOS that will push you to become knowledgeable as to whether it is a good idea to invest in EOS.

 Several regulatory bodies worldwide have started raising questions as to thousands of securities trading online as cryptocurrencies.
 A major crackdown may be on the cards.
 While a crackdown could take all cryptocurrencies down, EOS may be one of the few to head down early due to question marks around the future of the cryptocurrency.

-As an investor, EOS could make you a millionaire if you take into consideration the following factors.
+Before investing in EOS you need to take into consideration the following factors.

 - You must consider the price of the cryptocurrency at the time of purchase.